sheyman/docs-barbican/api-docs/api-operations/methods/get-get-v1-project-quota-records.rst

 +--------------------------+-------------------------+-------------------------+

-This table shows the body parameters for the request:
+The following table shows the body parameters for the request:

 +--------+---------+----------------------------------------------------------------+